tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/00_Galaxy_introduction.md

 ## Galaxy UI

-- We'll spend some time getting familiar with the Galaxy interface, layout, and key functions that can be performed using Galaxy.
+- We'll spend some time getting familiar with the Galaxy interface, layout, and key functions that can be performed using Galaxy
-- The Galaxy User Interface has a top menu bar and three panels: Tools, Main, and History.
+- The Galaxy User Interface has a top menu bar and three panels: Tools, Main, and History

 <img src="../img/ui1.png" width="700">

 ### Histories

+- Histories are where a dataset and a set of analysis are stored
+- Similar to a "working directory".
-You can have multiple histories under the same account and you can view them all by clicking the **+** as shown below.
+- You can have multiple histories under the same account and you can view them all by clicking the **+** as shown below.

 <img src="../img/viewhistory.png" width="700">